 IP Australia has a comprehensive Patent Manual of Practice and Procedure (PMPP) which is available electronically to all IP Australia staff.
 Volume 1 is dedicated to international work while Volume 2 deals specifically with national work, including national phase applications.
 The PTWG is responsible for administering the PMPP, including progressing any changes to the PMPP.
-The PMPP is constantly under review as part of IP Australia's commitment to effective Documentation Control.
+The PMPP is constantly under review as part of IP Australia's commitment to effective documentation control.
 The PMPP includes a Quality Chapter which includes the PQS for national and international work.
 The PQS set the benchmark against which to assess the quality of search and examination and are read in consideration with the practices and procedures set out in the PMPP.

 IP Australia's QRS randomly samples a defined amount of work for review, for all examiners with Acceptance Delegation.
-Work that is sampled for quality review includes search and examination work.
-Reviews are conducted against the PQS by a dedicated group of Patent Product Quality Reviewers within the QIS.
-Results of the reviews are provided to the individual examiner and their Supervising Examiner.
+Work that is sampled for quality review includes all search and examination work.
+Reviews are conducted against the PQS by a dedicated group of Patent Product Quality Reviewers within the IP Rights Quality Review Section QIS.
+Results of the reviews are provided to the individual examiner and their supervising examiner(s).
 Reports of review findings are regularly provided to the Patents Management and high level outcomes are externally available on IP Australia's internet via our Customer Service Charter.